 - h.
-Advisor: For complaints and reports involving Sexual Misconduct, the Reporting Party and Responding Party may be accompanied by an advisor or support person of their choice (who is not otherwise a party or a witness) at meetings and interviews at which he or she is present.
-The advisor or support person may not speak on behalf of the individual during, or participate directly in, meetings or interviews.
-The advisor may be excluded if he or she fails to respect this limitation. - i.
-Prior or Subsequent Conduct: Prior or subsequent conduct of the Responding Party may be considered in determining pattern, knowledge, intent, motive, or absence of mistake.
+Prior or Subsequent Conduct: Prior or subsequent conduct of the Respondent may be considered in determining pattern, knowledge, intent, motive, or absence of mistake.
 The determination of relevance of pattern evidence will be based on an assessment of whether the previous or subsequent conduct was substantially similar to the conduct under investigation or indicates a pattern of similar conduct.
-Evidence of a pattern of conduct by the Responding Party, regardless of whether there has been a prior finding of a policy violation, may be deemed relevant to the determination of the Prohibited Conduct under investigation. - j.
-Prior Sexual History: The sexual history or sexual character of a Reporting Party or Responding Party will not be used to prove character or reputation.
-Where there is a current or ongoing relationship between the Reporting Party and Responding Party, and the Responding Party alleges consent, the prior sexual history between the parties may be relevant to assess the manner and nature of the communications between the parties.
-However, the mere fact of a current or previous dating or sexual relationship, by itself, is not sufficient to constitute consent. - k.
-Standard of Review: At the conclusion of the Formal Investigation, the Director shall determine whether a preponderance of the evidence substantiates that a violation of this policy took place.
-A Responding Party will not be found in violation of this policy absent a finding by a preponderance of the evidence that the violation occurred.
+Evidence of a pattern of conduct by the Respondent, regardless of whether there has been a prior finding of a policy violation, may be deemed relevant to the determination of the Prohibited Conduct under investigation. - i.
+Prior Sexual History: The sexual history or sexual character of a Complainant or Respondent will not be used to prove character or reputation.
+Where there is a current or ongoing relationship between the Complainant and Respondent, and the Respondent alleges consent, the prior sexual history between the Parties may be relevant to assess the manner and nature of the communications between the Parties.
+However, the mere fact of a current or previous dating or sexual relationship, by itself, is not sufficient to constitute consent. - j.
+Credibility: Discretion exists to assess and make findings that consider the credibility and truthfulness of the Parties and witnesses interviewed. - k.
+Relevance: Discretion exists to determine the relevance of any proffered evidence and to include or exclude certain types of evidence.
+In general, statements of personal opinion, rather than direct observations or reasonable inferences from the facts, or statements as to any party's general reputation for any character trait will not be considered. - Standard of Evidence: At the conclusion of the investigation, the Director shall determine whether a preponderance of the evidence substantiates that a violation of this policy took place.
+A Respondent will not be found in violation of this policy absent a finding by a preponderance of the evidence that the violation occurred.